petrbroz/forge-industrial-construction/README.md

   - for example, using the free tier of [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
   - or running MongoDB locally: https://docs.mongodb.com/manual/installation

+### Data preparation

+The demo requires a Navisworks model that is split by area and discipline, and individual NWD files in a Forge bucket to be named in the following format:

+`<facility>-<area>-<discipline>.nwd`

+Where _facility_ can be an arbitrary string, _area_ is a number, and _discipline_ is an arbitrary string as well.
+An example of such filename would be:

+`austin-123-structural.nwd`

+> If you'd like to use a different naming of files or different extensions,
+> you can modify the parsing logic in https://github.com/petrbroz/forge-industrial-construction/blob/develop/routes/data.js#L64.

 ### Setup & Running

 - clone this repository